tinselcity/tinselcity.github.io/_posts/2023-2-26-Libinjection-Wasm.md

   })();
 ```

-The resulting buffer is pass to the C function:
+The resulting buffer is passed to the C function:

 ```js
   buffer = convertFromString(document.getElementById("form_field").value);